SeisComP/common/libs/seiscomp/seismology/locator/descriptions/global_fixedhypocenter.rst

   in use, such as GENLOC [#Pavl]_ and GRL, a grid-based locator developed at the Canadian Hazards Information Service (CHIS).

-The implementation of this locator by :term:`gempa` was initiated and has received initial funding by National Resources Canada (NRCAN) [#NRCAN]_.
+The implementation of this locator by :term:`gempa GmbH` was initiated and has received initial funding by National Resources Canada (NRCAN) [#NRCAN]_.